fluxxcode/egui-file-dialog/README.md

 [![Total lines of code ](https://sloc.xyz/github/fluxxcode/egui-file-dialog/)](https://github.com/fluxxcode/egui-file-dialog/)
 [![MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/fluxxcode/egui-file-dialog/blob/master/LICENSE)

-This repository provides an easy-to-use file dialog (a.k.a. file explorer, file picker) for [egui](https://github.com/emilk/egui).
-This makes it possible to use a file dialog directly in the egui application without having to rely on the file explorer of the operating system.
+This repository provides an easy-to-use and customizable file dialog (a.k.a. file explorer, file picker) for [egui](https://github.com/emilk/egui).

+The file dialog is intended for use by desktop applications, thus allowing the use of a file dialog directly within the egui application without relying on the operating system's file explorer.
+This also ensures that the file dialog looks the same and has the same functionality on all platforms.

 <img src="media/demo.png">

-The goal for the future is that parts of the dialog can be dynamically adapted so that it can be used in different situations.
-One goal, for example, is that the labels can be dynamically adjusted to support different languages.

 The project is currently in a very early version.
 Some planned features are still missing and some improvements still need to be made.

-Check out [CHANGELOG.md](https://github.com/fluxxcode/egui-file-dialog/blob/develop/CHANGELOG.md) in the develop branch to find the latest features included in the next release.
+See the [Planned features](#Planned-features) section for some of the features to be implemented in the future.

+The latest changes included in the next release can be found in the [CHANGELOG.md](https://github.com/fluxxcode/egui-file-dialog/blob/develop/CHANGELOG.md) file on the develop branch.

 **Currently only tested on Linux and Windows!**